How Have Retirement Trends Changed Over the Past 10 Years?Copy link

 Previously it wasn’t uncommon to see many individuals begin volunteering once they had retired.
 For instance, many retirees chose to volunteer at primary schools, helping young children to read.

-Some of our residents at Avonpark in Wiltshire undertake this activity with a local primary school, you can read about the partnership with Freshwater Primary School here.
+Some of our residents at Avonpark in Wiltshire undertake this activity with a local primary school, Freshwater Primary School,.
 However, data tells us that the number of people aged 55 and over volunteering has dropped.